 Here are some popular client communication tools and their main purposes:

 Want more remote working tips?
-Check out TPM’s guide on How to Survive When Working Remotely
+Check out TPM’s guide on 3 Key Business Lessons on Working Remotely.

 Use Plain Language